-The Court of Appeal was critical of this reasoning on appeal and considered it was not sufficient that the event should be "at least foreseeable".

-Rather, it is necessary to examine whether the event was a characteristic of the port, having regard to the evidence relating to the past history of the port, the frequency of such an event occurring and the likelihood of it happening again.
-Bearing in mind the expert evidence showing that the storm was exceptional (both in terms of its rapid development, duration and severity) and that no ship in the port's 35 year history had experienced a situation quite like it, the Court of Appeal considered that the damage to the ship was caused by an abnormal occurrence and that the port was, therefore, safe.
+Thus, for the Court of Appeal, it was not sufficient that the event should be "at least foreseeable".
+Longmore LJ explained that "one has to look at the reality of the particular situation in the context of all the evidence, to ascertain whether the particular event was sufficiently likely to occur to have become an attribute of the port, otherwise the consequences of a mere foreseeability test lead to wholly unreal and impractical result".
+Thus, one must examine whether the event was a characteristic of the port, having regard to the evidence relating to the past history of the port, the frequency of such an event occurring and the likelihood of it happening again.
+Bearing in mind the expert evidence showing that the storm was exceptional (both in terms of its rapid development, duration and severity) and that no ship in the port's 35 year history had experienced a situation guite like it, the Court of Appeal considered that the damage to the ship was caused by an abnormal occurrence and that the port was, therefore, safe.